It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: They are a SaaS company that offers monitoring tools and services related to SSL certificates and their renewals.
 Their monitoring helps users track their SSL and its expiry.
 They notify users in the event of changes that can help with transparency and protection from downtime.

-One of these features is a dark mode, which is a rare feature and not usually offered by other status page providers, such as Atlassian status pages.
+One of these features is a dark mode.
 They also have a flag icon next to systems for users to raise any issues.
 They have a subscribe button at the top of their page as well as their logo.
 With this, combined with StatusGator’s color scheme, they have an eye-catching status page.

 Another feature is a handy button that can switch between grid and compact view.
-In this case, there are only two services (Website and Dashboard), but this is a useful feature to include on a status page.
-Despite only 2 services being shown, since they use StatusGator, any future services they wish to monitor can be shown in the same place.
+In this case, there are only two services (Website and Dashboard).
+This is a useful feature to include on a status page.
+Since they use StatusGator, any future services they wish to monitor can be shown in the same place.

 On top of this, there is a drop-down menu to see the past 30 days of incident history.
 However, TrackSSL is amongst the few status pages to display a clear color scheme when it comes to incident history.